anedward01/hashgeneratorOld/README.md

 The hash modules are inside the /hashFiles folder and can be used by anyone who decides to create a script with it.

 Each hash module has two functions.
+The "f" function is called forth for file hashes.
 The
-# f
-function is called forth for file hashes.
-The
-# s
-function is called forth for string hashes.
+"s" function is called forth for string hashes.